butterymoney/book/motivation.md

 - Who has the right to create a proposal
 - How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum-contingent
-- Which rights can be delegated and to who
+- Which rights can be delegated and to whom

 **Benefits**